somedude72/blog-site/content/about.md

 comments: false
 ---

 Hi there!
-My name is Zichen (if you haven't noticed), and congratulations on stumbling into my personal website!
+My name is Zichen Qin, and congratulations on stumbling into my personal website!
 I am a high school student located in Silicon Valley.
 I enjoy programming, skiing, and cooking (although I'm not very good at it).
 I speak English, Mandarin, [Sichuanese](https://en.wikipedia.org/wiki/Sichuanese_dialects) with varying levels of proficiency.
 Here, you will find [blog posts](https://blog.withzichen.com/blog/) that I write when I experience extreme boredom or when I go through any noteworthy experiences.
 The blog posts probably won't be very frequently updated though.

+I've a friend who always jokes that I DDOS'd him whenever something broke in his computer or the web service he's trying to access.
+However, while me DDOS'ing my friend is a joke, [cybersecurity is most definitely not](https://blog.cloudflare.com/ddos-threat-report-for-2024-q4/).
+So, I kindly ask here that you — ahem — please refrain from sending extraneous packets to intentionally overwhelm my network infrastructure.
+No but seriously, don't DDOS me.

 #### Website

 This website is created using the [hugo static site generator](https://gohugo.io/) with a minimally customized [hugo blog awesome theme](https://github.com/hugo-sid/hugo-blog-awesome).
 It is hosted on my Raspberry Pi sitting behind the [Cloudflare](https://www.cloudflare.com/) infrastructure.
 The source code for the site is located [on GitHub](https://github.com/somedude72/blog-site).
 Thanks to the creators of all of these tools as well as numerous YouTube tutorials for making it possible and easy for me to create this website.

 This website solely reflects my opinion, which may or may not me factual or correct.
-Please be sure to do your research before believing in what I say.
+Please be sure to do your research before believing in what I say!

-Last edited: 05/25/2025
+#### Contact

+You can reach out and contact me by email at [connect@withzichen.com](mailto:connect@withzichen.com).
+You can also find me on [GitHub](https://github.com/somedude72), where I publish the computery things that I've been working on, and [YouTube](https://youtube.com/somedude_72), where I sometimes (not often though) post gaming clips.